This blog post “Top 10 Things to Know Before Traveling to Japan” was originally published on February 20, 2020, and updated on August 17, 2020.

-Know The Best Time To Go To Japan
+Know The Best Time To Go

-In my opinion, the best time to go to Japan is Sakura (Cherry Blossom) season in late March / early April as well as the Autumn Foliage season in late November / early December.
-Japan is absolutely breathtaking during these seasons.
+As a first-time traveler to Japan, the best time to travel to Japan are Spring and Fall.
+The reason to travel to Japan during is spring is Sakura (Cherry Blossom) season in late March / early April.
+The to travel to Japan in fall is the Autumn Foliage season in late November / early December.
+Japan is absolutely breathtaking during these two seasons and every Jpan Travel Guide will tell you the same thing.
 However, you do have to brave the crowds.

 10 Things to Know Before Going to Japan

 01. Things to Know Before Going to Japan: There’s No Tipping in Japan

 As a first-time traveler to Japan, you should know, it is not necessary to tip while you travel to Japan.
 This is the number one Japan travel tip to remember since it is considered rude to tip.
 Unlike many other countries, you don’t tip waiters or waitresses, you don’t tip the bellboys, you don’t tip the cab drivers and you don’t tip any other service individuals.
 Japanse culture is deeply rooted in hard work, respect, and dignity.
 They believe you should provide exceptional service without the expectation of a tip.
 That’s why payment at many restaurants is done at the front desk on your way instead of paying the waiter or waitress at your table.
 So, this Japan Travel Guide reminds you not to tip while you travel in Japan!